About The Ardmore Initiative

 The Ardmore Initiative is governed by a Board of Directors, 11 to 17 in number, representing the property owners and a cross-section of business interests.
 In addition, two representatives of Lower Merion’s Board of Commissioners and the Ardmore Initiative's Solicitor serve as ex-officio members of the Board.
 Board members are nominated by the Ardmore Initiative and appointed by the Lower Merion Board of Commissioners for 5-year terms.
 The day to day operations of the Ardmore Initiative are overseen by an Executive Director working under the direction of the Board.

-The projects and services undertaken by the Ardmore Initiative are funded in part by a special assessment on each commercial property within the district based on the assessed value of each property.
+The projects and services undertaken by the Ardmore Initiative are funded in part by a special assessment on each commercial property within the district based on the assessed value of wedding dresses uk.
 The payment of the annual assessment is enforceable in the same manner as municipal real estate tax assessments.

 When the Ardmore Initiative was approved in 1993, it contained a “sunset” provision requiring property owners within the district to reauthorize the Authority after five years of operation.
 This Five Year Plan addresses the Ardmore Initiative’s request for reauthorization.